hasinhayder/tutor-sslcommerz/readme.txt

 * Transaction validation

 == Upgrade Notice ==

+= 1.1.0 =
+Plugin renamed to TSPay for compliance with WordPress guidelines.
+All functionality remains the same.

 = 1.0.7 =
 Critical security update with input sanitization and validation improvements.
 Update immediately for enhanced security.